Jammy-ez/QuantumSB-Nuke-Bot/README.md

 # Notes
 1) Use silent mode if you wish to not be banned or you want to be discreet about it
 2) This is not a token logger.
 Go through the code if you want to see for yourself
 3) You can get banned for using this, but its very rare.
-Stil, use at your own risk
+Still, use at your own risk